smeetm/FoodPlanner/README.txt

-1. Install java --- add to PATH variable
+1. Install java --- add to PATH variable also add JAVA_HOME variable
 2. Install maven -- add to PATH variable
 3. Update the file settings.xml in the maven directory